michel-kraemer/adventofcode-rust/README.md

 ## Benchmarks

 All measurements were performed with my [cargo bench-aoc](./cargo-bench-aoc/) tool on a MacBook Pro 16″ 2023 with an Apple M3 Pro processor.
 The tool uses [Criterion.rs](https://github.com/criterion-rs/criterion.rs) under the hood to provide accurate and reproducible benchmark results.
-I/O (reading input files and printing answers to the terminal) is **NOT** included in the benchmark results.
+I/O (reading input files and printing answers to the terminal) is **NOT** included in the measurements.

 ### 2015